FreeAndFair/ColoradoRLA/docs/23_user_manual.md

 ### Logging In

-On this page authorized users from the Secretary of State's office, as well as persons from the County can enter their login credentials to access the RLA Tool’s Dashboards.
+On this page authorized users from the Secretary of State's office, as well as persons from the County, can enter their login credentials to access the RLA Tool’s Dashboards.

 ![State Login Screenshot](./screenshots/StateLogin.png)